 We're often ask "how do hummingbirds stay warm at night?"
 Well, along with the normal things birds do such as puffing out feathers for better insulation and finding sheltered locations to roost, these birds have the ability to reduce their temperature and slow their metabolisom down.

-This is referred to as "Torpor".
+This is referred to as "Torpor", Example in photo below.

 Think of it as a mini hibernation just to get through a cold night.
 They are not the only birds capable of doing this but birds do not have this ability.

 We get emails from visiters who find these birds in a state of torpor and hanging upside down on the feeder.